 From A Wiki of Ice and Fire

 The Red Keep is made of pale red stone.
 It has seven massive drum-towers crowned with iron ramparts.
 Massive curtain walls surround the keep, with nests and crenelations for archers.
 Thick stone parapets, some four feet high, protect the outer edge of the wall ramparts, where the heads of traitors are traditionally placed on iron spikes between the crenels at the gatehouse.
 The walls have great bronze gates and portcullises, with narrow postern doors nearby.
 The immense barbican has a cobbled square in front of it.
-Behind the walls are many small inner yards, vaulted halls, covered bridges, barracks and dungeons and granaries.
+Behind the walls are small inner yards, vaulted halls, covered bridges, barracks of the gold cloaks, dungeons and granaries.

 Maegor's Holdfast is a massive square fortress inside the heart of the Red Keep behind walls twelve feet thick and a dry moat lined with iron spikes.
 It is a castle-within-a-castle.
 The royal apartments are in Maegor's Holdfast.
 The king's bedchamber has twin hearths.